-The National Secular Society campaigns for a secular state, where:
+The National Secular Society campaigns for a secular democracy, where:

-f) Religion plays no role in state-funded education, whether through religious affiliation, organised worship, religious instruction, pupil selection or employment discrimination.
+Religion plays no role in state-funded education, whether through religious affiliation of schools, curriculum setting, organised worship, religious instruction, pupil selection or employment practices.

-h) Public and publicly-funded service provision does not discriminate on grounds of religion or belief.
+Public and publicly-funded service provision does not discriminate on grounds of religion, belief or non-belief.